Symptoms Revealed: Understanding The Connection To Mental Health and Longevity

 Changing your perspective about yourself won’t happen overnight; it requires patience, practice, and persistence.

-Begin by acknowledging who you are at the moment: All along with imperfections because perfection doesn’t exist!
+Begin by acknowledging who you are at the moment: All strengths along with imperfections because perfection doesn’t exist!

 Start by incorporating small acts of self-love into your daily routine: give yourself compliments regularly or try out some meditation techniques aimed at fostering body acceptance.